Pygmy sculpin: Species description

-The pygmy sculpin, also known as Cottus paulus or previously known as Cottus pygmaeus is from the class Teleostei and order Scorpaeniformes.
+The pygmy sculpin, also known as Cottus paulus or previously known as Cottus pygmaeus, is from the class Teleostei and order Scorpaeniformes.
 Like other sculpin it belongs to the family Cottidae which also contains bullheads, scaleless sculpins, chabots de mer, chapots, and charrascos espinosos.
-The pygmy sculpin can grow up to 1.5 inches (38 mm) and is distinguished from other sculpin by its broadly connected dorsal fins.
+The pygmy sculpin can grow up to 1.5 in and is distinguished from other sculpin by its broadly connected dorsal fins.
 Its body consists of a large head and incomplete lateral line.
 Color variation is associated with the sex, maturity and breeding conditions in the sculpin.
 Juveniles have a grayish black body, three colored saddles and a black head, while adults have a light colored head with small scattered melanophores.
 As they grow older their body color becomes lighter, while the grayish black color remains to form two dark saddles.
 Adults have a total of three dorsal saddles, and mottled or spotted fins.
 Breeding males are distinguished by enlarged, more intense dark spots in their spinous dorsal fin.
 Fin margins in breeding males become a reddish orange, and their underlying body pattern becomes concealed with suffused black pigment.
 Breeding females are only slightly darker than the retrospective non-breeding females.

 Distribution

 The pygmy sculpin persists in an extremely restricted range.
 This species is only found in Coldwater Spring and the associated spring run in the locality of Calhoun County, Alabama in the United States.
 An impounded spring in the Coosa River Drainage, Coldwater Spring is slightly over an acre at 0.4 hectares.
-Surrounded by concrete sides, the spring pool ranges in a depth of 5 cm to 2 m, ranging from 16 to 18 degrees celsius.
-The bottom is consistent with gravel and sand substrates, scattered with large rocks and mats of vegetation.
-The spring run has a width of 18 m and length of 152 m, with a flow rate of 121 million liters per day.
-Although the Pygmy Sculpin are found throughout the spring, they are least common over sandy substrates, with the exception of juveniles usually occurring in low current areas over gravel bottom.
+Surrounded by concrete sides, the spring pool ranges in a depth of 5 cm to 2 m, ranging from 16 to 18 C. The bottom is consistent with gravel and sand substrates, scattered with large rocks and mats of vegetation.
+The spring run has a width of 18 m and length of 152 m, with a flow rate of 121 million litres per day.
+Although the pygmy sculpin are found throughout the spring, they are least common over sandy substrates, with the exception of juveniles usually occurring in low current areas over gravel bottom.